-Other than those three examples, if an individual wishes to have their name changed, they have to petition the court.
-For an adult to change their, they must have resided in the State of Oklahoma for at least 30 days.
-They must not be registered as a sex offender pursuant to the Oklahoma Sex Offenders Registration Act.
-Lastly they swear that the name change isn’t for any fraudulent purpose, or to delay or hinder creditors.
+Other than those three examples, if an individual wishes to have their name changed, they must petition the court.
+For an adult to change theirs, they must have resided in the State of Oklahoma for at least 30 days.
+Further, they must not be registered as a sex offender pursuant to the Oklahoma Sex Offenders Registration Act.
+Lastly, they swear that the name change isn’t for any fraudulent purpose, or to delay or hinder creditors.

 Child’s Name Change:

-When you try to change your child’s name in Tulsa, it is important to remember that a change of name does not have the same legal affect as an adoption.
-For instance, if the child and parent desired to change the child’s name to that of a step-father, the child would have no inheritance rights from the father and likewise, if the step-father and mother got divorce, the step-father would have no rights to custody of visitation.
+When you try to change your childs name in Tulsa, it is important to remember that a change of name does not have the same legal affect as an adoption.
+For instance, if the child and parent desired to change your childs name to that of a step-father, the child would have no inheritance rights from the father and likewise, if the step-father and mother got a divorce, the step-father would have no rights to custody or visitation.

 Contact a Family Attorney to Change Your Childs Name in Tulsa Divorce:

-If you have any question regarding how to change your child’s name call us today.
+If you have any question regarding how to change your childs name call us today.
 Our Divorce and Family law attorneys have helped parents and families just like yours.
-Call today for an appointment or get a free over the phone consultation.
+Call for an appointment or get a free over the phone consultation.

 - Dividing Debts in Tulsa Divorce